AVEVA/CONNECT-data-services-developer-docs/content/communities/community-tenant-administration.md

 	Add or remove roles that have community administration permissions within your tenant.

-- <xref:community-manage-preferred-region>

-	Each community includes settings to manage the preferred region, which controls the geographical regions where operational data shared within a community can be processed.

 - <xref:communities-manage-default-admins>

     Update the default system roles added as community administrators when you create or join a community.